 Outdoor Education trips are integral to the mission of building confident students at Presbyterian School.
 These trips foster risk taking, team building, servant leadership, and spiritual growth.
 We highly value the education that happens outside the classroom to nurture the whole student's development.

-Grade Five students will go to Camp Cho-Yeh in Livingston, Texas for a three day, two night field experience.
+Grade Five students will go to Pine Cove in Texas for a three day, two night field experience.
 In various units of study, students develop scientific, social and spiritual understanding.

 Grade Six students will participate in a four day, three night class trip to Camp T-Bar-M in New Braunfels, TX.

-Grade Seven students will participate in a four day, three night class trip to Camp Eagle in the Texas Hill Country.
+Grade Seven students will participate in a four day, three night class trip to Camp Cho Yeh in Texas.
 Students will be engaged in climbing, hiking, and camping.
 The program emphasizes teamwork and develops individual confidence in the outdoor environment.